 - Go bag-free!
 Rinse or wipe pail as needed to keep it clean and to prevent odors.
 Click here for a simple and natural recipe to use as an all-purpose cleaner and/or disinfectant.

 - Line compost pail with newspaper/junk mail/ads, a paper bag, soiled cardboard or leaves.
 When you’re done, everything can go into your compost cart.
-View some newspaper origami ideas here or the below how-to video.
+View the below how-to video to make a newspaper origami liner.

 - Skip the kitchen pail altogether and find a kitchen pail alternative here.